 What are KTables?
-KTables are a way of keeping and using state.
+KTables are a way of keeping and using the state.
 A KTable has key/value rows and only retains the latest value for each key.
-Incoming records are interpreted as a “changelog stream”, resulting in inserts, updates or deletes as follows for an input record <key, value>:
+Incoming records are interpreted as a “changelog stream”, resulting in inserts, updates, or deletes as follows for an input record <key, value>:

 If key==null discard